-There are a few over-the-air DVRs that operate without a subscription for guide data.
+There are a few over-the-air DVRs that operate without any subscription fees for guide data.

-Not everyone wants to pay a monthly or annual fee just to watch local broadcast channels such as ABC, PBS or NBC.
+Not everyone wants to pay a monthly or annual fee just to watch local broadcast channels such as ABC, CBS, FOX, PBS or NBC.

 Recording free over-the-air TV without a subscription can save you hundreds of dollars a year compared to paying for cable TV service.
 But you should be prepared to pay for some initial equipment up front.

 You will need a TV antenna to get your local TV broadcasts.
-The DVR will cost you some cash, along with an external hard drive to store your recordings.
+The OTA DVR will cost you some cash, along with an external hard drive to store your recordings.
+But cord-cutters have been enjoying free HD channels for years — long before streaming services such as Netflix and Hulu became popular.

 Table of Contents